How to Add your Email Domain for Outbound Email-to-Fax

 Info, Notes and Warnings

-At this current time, Outbound DirectFax Email Services are only available for Microsoft 365 and Google Workspace email systems.
+At this current time, Outbound DirectFax Email Services are only available for Microsoft 365, Google Workspace and Symantec email systems.

 Successful completion of these steps does not mean that email-to-fax is ready.

 A connector must be made from your email environment as well.
-More details at the end of the article in the Ending Notes and Details section.
+More details regarding this can be found at the end of the article in the Ending Notes and Details section.

 There are billing implications to setting up an Email Domain on your account.
 Please make sure this is squared away to avoid any billing issues.